udanielnogueira/html-w3schools/README.md

  RGBA and HSLA values can add an alpha channel to the color, here we have 50% transparency.

  ``"background-color:rgba(255, 99, 71, 0.5);``

  ``"background-color:hsla(9, 100%, 64%, 0.5);``

+ ### Notes

+ - Visit nicepage.com to see design examples.
+ - Google "hex color picker" to quickly choose a color.